After a while, laminate floors start to separate and detach. Why does this happen, and how to fix it?

-- Inspect the laminate floor to check where there are gaps
+- Inspect the floor to check where the gaps are.

-- Check the side and end of the separated laminate plank to know where the lock is
+- Check the side and end of the separated plank to know where the lock is.

-- Fix the curved end of a floor gap fixer to the side or end of the separated laminate plank
+- Put (fix) the floor gap fixer device at the end of the separated plank.

-Sometimes, homeowners try to kick the laminate planks back in place while putting on a pair of hard rubber boots.
-It’s not a good idea to kick the laminate planks.
-Doing so can cause internal injuries even with the rubber boots.
-Also, there is no way you will get any accuracy by kicking the planks together.
-You’ll risk compounding the problem rather than fixing the gap.
+Tip: Don’t kick the planks back in place using hard rubber boots.
+That’s because kicking planks can damage the planks, even with rubber boots.
+Also, you won’t get any accuracy by kicking the planks together.
+You risk compounding the problem rather than fixing the gap.

 Here is a guide to using this method:

-- Inspect the laminate floor to check for where the gaps are
+- Inspect the floor to check where the gaps are.

-- Inspect the subfloor to know if it is uneven or wet.
-If the subfloor is damaged, you need to repair it with filling compound
+- Inspect the subfloor and check if it’s uneven or wet.
+If it is damaged, fix it with a filling compound.

-- Apply a water-resistant underlay on the subfloor (if it doesn’t have one).
+- Apply a water-resistant underlayment on the subfloor (if it doesn’t have one).

 - Use a rubber mallet to tap the planks together.

-Here are some expert tips to prevent gaps in your laminate floor:
+Here are some expert tips to prevent gaps in your floor:

-- Use a waterproof underlay beneath the laminate floors to prevent moisture from seeping under the floor and separating the planks
+- Use a waterproof underlayment to prevent water from seeping under the floor and separating the planks.

-- Ensure the subfloor is level and smooth before laying laminate planks
+- Ensure the subfloor is even and smooth.

 - Use glue to keep the planks in their place.